NickColley/design-of-forms/src/preparing-instructions-for-the-reproduction-process/index.md

 THE SPECIFICATION is the summary of the physical features of the form as a direction for reproducing it.
 Some of these instructions can often be noted on the draft form, but it is unwise to confuse a draft with lengthy instructions which can as easily be given separately.
-‘The instructions should be clear and concise and should be set out under appropriate headings, e.g.:
+The instructions should be clear and concise and should be set out under appropriate headings, e.g.:

 1. Size of the cut form